keystonejs/keystone/packages/fields/src/types/DateTimeUtc/README.md

 Accepts only values that include an offset, explicitly or implicitly (as in JS `Date` objects).
 Produces JS `Date` objects and ISO 8601 strings.

-Unlike the core `DateTime` field type only the UTC value is stored.
+Unlike the `DateTime` field type only the UTC value is stored.

 ## Usage